rubyredrick/ri_cal/README.txt

 This license does not grant you the permission to publish, distribute, sublicense, or sell copies of the Software.

-This licence applies to previous and future versions of the software, until such time as a version is released with a licence granting additional rights,
+This license applies to previous and future versions of the software, until such time as a version is released with a license granting additional rights,

 THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF